unicorn-blocks/unicorn-hub/public/faq.md

-## **How safe are Unicorn building blocks?**
+## **How safe are Unicorn Blocks?**
-Unicorn building blocks are manufactured by our strategic partner, **CaDa**, a company with over 35 years of experience in crafting building blocks and recognized by the global market.
+Unicorn Blocks are manufactured by our strategic partner, **CaDa**, a company with over 35 years of experience in crafting building blocks and recognized by the global market.
 We use the safest and highest-quality materials to ensure children can play with peace of mind.
 Every block is designed with love and care, making every adventure both safe and fun!
 ![](./assets/ks_pic/Cada.png)

 ## **How does Unicorn protect children’s privacy?**